 There are several benefits to using a VPN in addition to increased privacy and security.
 Bypassing restrictions imposed by service providers, academic institutions or workplaces is one of the primary reasons why people use them.
 More interesting when talking about IPTV, Accessing content that is limited to certain geographic locations is another popular use for a VPN.
 Circumventing a country’s Internet access restrictions is also one of the most common uses of Virtual Private Networks.

 Security And Privacy

 The primary advantage of using a Virtual Private Network is the increase in privacy and security.
 A VPN offers a very strong level of encryption that typically makes your data almost impossible to crack.
-You’ll be free to type in passwords, enter credit card numbers, do your online banking or access any sensitive site with no worries.
+You’ll be free to type in passwords, enter credit card numbers, do your online banking or access any sensitive site with no worries about identity theft.
 Protected by a VPN, any ill-intentioned person won’t be able to see anything you’re doing and steal your personal information.

 There are countless places where there are restrictions on what you can do on the Internet.
 They are common in academic institutions, office environment and lots of public WiFi hotspots.
 Even some Internet Service Providers even certain website or types of traffic.
 There are many reasons why it’s done.
 It can be a way of limiting bandwidth usage, reducing time wasted by employees and students, protecting copyright owners or just for enforcing ethics or morality.